-Cost: $425 for four days of music-making in chamber groups: coaching, rehearsals, techniques sessions, concerts, and more.
+Cost: $475 for four days of music-making in chamber groups.
+Daily events will include plenary sessions on technique, reading sessions, and master classes along with coaching and chamber group rehearsal sessions.
+There will also be a faculty recital, and final celebratory concert.
 (Food and lodging not included.)
 Apply here on the Vanderbilt website.
-The application deadline is May 15, 2017.
+The application deadline is June 15, 2018.

 * * *

-Coaching and instruction at the Adult Chamber Music Institute will be provided by Blair School of Music string faculty Stephen Miahky (violin), Jessica Blackwell (violin), and Sari DeLeon-Reist (cello) – all veteran chamber players in addition to their activities as teachers and performers.
+Coaching and instruction at the Adult Summer Chamber Music Institute will be provided by Blair School of Music string faculty Stephen Miahky (violin), Jessica Blackwell (violin), Christina McGann (viola), and Kirsten Cassel Greer (cello) – all veteran chamber players in addition to their activities as teachers and performers.

 There are no pre-established criteria or expectations for a particular level of accomplishment for participants – the application includes an opportunity for the applicant to indicate their their repertoire, experience, and other details, and participants will be placed in appropriate ensembles according to ability and inclination.